Multi-Source Knowledge Pruning for Retrieval-Augmented Generation: A Benchmark and Empirical Study

 \subsection{Existing Benchmarks for RAG}

 As RAG frameworks evolve, new benchmarks have emerged to measure and guide their capabilities.
-For instance, RGB~\cite{Chen2023BenchmarkingLL} evaluates robustness, integration, and counterfactual reasoning; CRUD-RAG~\cite{Chen2023BenchmarkingLL} follows a structured Create-Read-Update-Delete workflow; RAGBench~\cite{Friel2024RAGBenchEB} focuses on explainability with detailed metrics; and RAGEval~\cite{zhu2024ragevalscenariospecificrag} automates dataset generation for rigorous testing.
+For instance, RGB~\cite{Chen2023BenchmarkingLL} evaluates robustness, integration, and counterfactual reasoning; CRUD-RAG~\cite{10.1145/3701228} follows a structured Create-Read-Update-Delete workflow; RAGBench~\cite{Friel2024RAGBenchEB} focuses on explainability with detailed metrics; and RAGEval~\cite{zhu2024ragevalscenariospecificrag} automates dataset generation for rigorous testing.
 These benchmarks offer a comprehensive framework for assessing RAG performance.
 In addition, ARES\cite{ares} and RAGAS\cite{ragas} are automated, reference-free evaluation tools.
 RAGAS focuses on metrics such as context relevance, answer faithfulness, and answer relevance, while ARES evaluates similar dimensions with an emphasis on scoring precision and statistical robustness.

 However, most existing benchmarks focus on single-source knowledge integration and do not evaluate the utilization of multi-source knowledge.
 Although the CRAG benchmark~\cite{yang2024crag} incorporates both web pages and API sources, its dataset lacks standardized HTML parsing and hinders LLMs from effectively utilizing JSON-formatted API information.
 To address these limitations, we standardize the dataset and introduce a new benchmark to tackle multi-source heterogeneous knowledge integration, reduce hallucinations, and enhance reasoning capabilities.